 Art, music, Marxism, and much more

-Speaking with Absolut Art, Devin Kenny recounts his lifelong history of listening to Wu-Tang Clan.
+In this interview, New York-based artist Devin Kenny recounts his lifelong history of listening to Wu-Tang Clan.
 For Kenny, Wu-Tang’s classic “C.R.E.A.M.” intersected with his exposure to Marxism to produce a work that gave his own take on what he was hearing and reading.
 Kenny also reflects on the aesthetics of Wu-Tang’s verbal style, the group’s commitment to independence, and their adversarial relationship with none other than “pharma bro” Martin Shkreli.

 What has your relationship with Wu-Tang Clan been over the course of your life?